 As pet parents, we strive to do everything possible to make our pet animals happy and comfortable.
 We get them the most amusing toys, soft beds, handy bowls, and other necessities.
 When it comes to food, we only purchase the best and finest nutrition.
 Although some pet parents also go for a raw diet for their pets, many still prefer branded food.

-However, I am certain you have encountered the circumstance where you offer your canine or feline dry food, and all you get in exchange is an obnoxious sound and a face that says, “I want wet food!”
+However, you may certainly have faced a challenge where you offer your canine or feline dry food, and all you get in exchange is an obnoxious sound and a face that says, “I don’t like this, I only want wet food!”

 On the other hand, your cat or dog might be aware of the situation.
 It is undeniable that moist food is good for pets in general.
 For one, it is easy to consume, which is especially essential for younger pets and elderly pets that have tooth or gum problems.

 Second, a healthy diet of wet food typically has more protein, which aids in your pets’ growth.
-Third, there are lesser preservatives and artificial tastes or colors in it.
+Third, there are fewer preservatives and artificial tastes or colors in it.
 It is also delicious.

 Lastly, it is easily digestible, making your pet less likely to get bloated after eating.
-Whilst dry food has some advantages, you should feed your pet moist food regularly.
+While dry food has some advantages, your vet may suggest you feed your pet moist food regularly.

 Listed below are some suggestions to help you in providing wet food to your cat or dog:

 Calculate the Appropriate Portion Size for the Pet

 Determine the correct quantity of food for your pet using the instructions below as a reference.
 Let’s assume that you have a lean, two-year-old, mixed-breed pet dog such as a Mini Bernedoodle weighing 45 pounds.